paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 3. Eat and Drink right
 4. Unclutter
     - This is related to the broken window theory.
 Keeping outer order helps one keep inner order because the precedence is order.

+## Non-Observational Strategies

+### Scheduling

+- Putting a habit on the calendar or working it into your routine helps it stick.
+- "Quitting Time": pick a time every day after which you don't check email, do any work, or try to accomplish anything productive.

 ## Author's "Secrets of Adulthood"